The Horticulture Department

 PUBLIC SIDEWALK ENCIRCLING THE INSTITUTE

 Sidewalks encircle the entire Institute complex.
 Two important thoroughfares – the Southern Avenue on the north-west side and the Gariahat Road on the east, converge at the Gol Park Circle.
 Among the sidewalks, the one on the Southern Avenue is the broadest and offers the best location for horticulture work.
-The Institutes maintain the entire sidewalk and keeps it very clean.
+The Institute maintains the entire sidewalk and keeps it very clean.

 GREEN ISLAND AT THE MEDIAN OF THE SOUTHERN AVENUE